X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item We propose X-IONet, a generalizable cross-platform inertial odometry network that estimates displacement and uncertainty from raw IMU data, enabling robust localization for pedestrian and quadruped robots. \item We introduce a novel displacement prediction network with dual-stage attention mechanism that hierarchically captures multi-scale temporal dependencies and inter-axis correlations in inertial signals, providing a more expressive and physically consistent representation for inertial odometry estimation. \item We conduct comprehensive evaluations on both pedestrian and quadruped datasets, demonstrating that X-IONet generalizes across distinct motion patterns and achieves state-of-the-art performance in inertial navigation tasks. \end{itemize}
+\item We propose X-IONet, a generalizable cross-platform inertial odometry network that estimates displacement and uncertainty from raw IMU data, enabling robust localization for pedestrian and quadruped robots. \item We introduce a novel displacement prediction network with dual-stage attention mechanism that hierarchically captures multi-scale temporal dependencies and inter-axis correlations in inertial signals, providing a more expressive and physically consistent representation for inertial odometry estimation. \item We perform comprehensive evaluations on public pedestrian and quadruped datasets, as well as a self-collected quadruped dataset, showing that X-IONet generalizes across distinct motion patterns and achieves state-of-the-art inertial navigation performance.